github/freno/README.md

 `freno` is highly available and uses `raft` consensus protocol to decide leadership and to pass user events between member nodes.

-It is written in `Go` and ships as a single self contained binary; it only requires a configuration file.

 ### Cooperative

 `freno` collects data from backend stores (at this time MySQL only) and has the logic to answer the question "may I write to the backend store?"

 Clients (application, scripts, jobs) are expected to consult with `freno`. `freno` is not a proxy between the client and the backend store.
-It merely observes the store and says "you're good to go" or "you should stop writing".
+It merely observes the store and states "you're good to write" or "you should stop writing".
 Clients are expected to consult with `freno` and respect its recommendation.

 ### Per store